-Basically they only invite mid career artists who have already had exhibitions or audience, but they are still open to review your art and help you.
+Basically, they only invite mid-career artists who have already had exhibitions or audiences, but they are still open to reviewing your art and helping you.
 Contact them directly.

 They do apply commission but it will be discussed once you’re accepted.

-This online gallery from India and they encourage a lot Indian artists, but all styles and origins are welcome to join.
+This online gallery is from India and they encourage a lot of Indian artists, but all styles and origins are welcome to join.

 Commission fee: based on price.

-New Blood Art is an curated online gallery for emerging artists.
-They accept painting, photos, prints, drawings, collage, sculpture.
+New Blood Art is a curated online gallery for emerging artists.
+They accept painting, photos, prints, drawings, collages, and sculptures.
 NewBloodArt has wide coverage in the press.

-Submission form is here.
-They do a selection and discuss commission individually.
+The submission form is here.
+They do a selection and discuss the commission individually.